grafana/grafana-amazonprometheus-datasource/CONTRIBUTING.md

 6. Run the E2E tests (using Playwright and @grafana/plugin-e2e)

    Smoke tests run against the local Prometheus in `docker-compose.yaml`.
-Tests tagged `@aws` use the AMP workspace provisioned for the Data Sources team's AWS test environment (Vault path `amazonManagedPrometheus`).
-Export those credentials before starting Grafana if you want the live suite to run.
+Tests tagged `@aws` exercise the AMP workspace provisioned for the Data Sources team's AWS test environment (Vault path `amazonManagedPrometheus`).
+In CI, Vault injects credentials into the provisioned datasource.
+Locally, export those credentials before starting Grafana if you want the live suite to run (otherwise `@aws` tests are skipped).

    ```bash
    # Install Playwright browsers